Slave Dwelling Project coming to Natchez April 17 - Mississippi's Best Community Newspaper

 NATCHEZ — The nationally recognized “Slave Dwelling Project” is coming to Natchez on April 17 in a virtual event open to all.

-Project founder and a history consultant for Magnolia Plantation in Charleston, South Carolina, Joseph McGill, has stayed more than 250 nights in approximately 100 different sites in 19 states and the District of Columbia where historically American slaves once lived.
+Project founder and a history consultant for Magnolia Plantation in Charleston, South Carolina, Joseph McGill, has stayed more than 250 nights in approximately 100 different sites in 19 states and the District of Columbia where historically slaves once lived.

 McGill’s lodgings have included outbuildings, attics, cabins and other places where enslaved families ate, slept and lived their everyday lives.